athrowaway2021/comix/README.md

 ## Description

 This tool can be used to download DRM-free copies of comics & manga from the ComiXology platform, including both bought items and those covered by the subscription.
 The content is downloaded at the highest quality available, which is usually what can be found on the mobile versions of the platform, unlike the SD content found in the browser version.
-This tool requires a single cookie from your account to download content and an id of the content you wish to download, which can be found in the url of the item's store page or reader page.
+This tool requires a single cookie from your account to download content and an ID of the content you wish to download, which can be found in the url of the item's store page or reader page.

 ## Installation